BSc Interior Design: Admission 2025, Fees, Syllabus, Entrance Exam, Top Colleges, Career Scope

 Interior Design Applications open.
 Apply Now

-Students studying BSc Interior Design have a variety of career options.
+Students studying a BSc in Interior Design have a variety of career options.
 They can engage themselves in interior styling for homes, restaurants, or commercial places after completing this course.
 They can collaborate with architects to develop designs, choose furnishings, and apply finishes.

 Graduates who show innovation, can gauge consumer demands and carry out a plan by those needs are more likely to get hired.
-Following completion of the course, they are qualified to work in the following job profiles: Know all about Interior Design Career
+Following completion of the course, they are qualified to work in the following job profiles:

-Job Profiles Job description Annual Average Salary
+Job Profiles Job description Average Salary

-Design Journalist A design journalist's job is to conduct research, and produce, and publish pieces about numerous subjects in this industry.
+Design Journalists A design journalist's job is to conduct research, and produce, and publish pieces about numerous subjects in this industry.
 Both designers and clients greatly benefit from the information offered by design journalists since it keeps them up to date on emerging markets and trends.
 INR 4.2 LPA

 Note: The salary information is sourced from Ambitionbox.com.